 Oct.
 21, 2019 – Los Angeles, California – – Attorneys Michael L. Baum and R. Brent Wisner from the national law firm of Baum Hedlund Aristei & Goldman were selected to the Lawdragon 500 Leading Plaintiff Consumer Lawyers list for 2019.

-Michael Baum, president and managing partner at Baum Hedlund, and Brent Wisner, the firm’s vice president, received the Lawdragon Top 500 distinction for dutifully serving clients and obtaining results in personal injury claims.
+Michael Baum, president and managing shareholder at Baum Hedlund, and Brent Wisner, the firm’s vice president, received the Lawdragon Top 500 distinction for dutifully serving clients and obtaining results in personal injury claims.

 Lawdragon is a renowned media company that covers the biggest news in the legal industry and publishes guides to the most elite lawyers in the United States.
 Lawdragon’s editorial team selected honorees based on submissions, journalistic research, and editorial vetting from a board of fellow lawyers.
 Those named to the Lawdragon 500 Leading Plaintiff Consumer Lawyers list have a proven track record of success in securing verdicts and settlements on behalf of their clients and maintaining excellent peer review ratings.

 Monsanto Roundup Lawyers Named to Lawdragon 500 List